ideawu/ssdb-docs/src/config.md

     Listen to <code>0.0.0.0</code> without network restriction is often a security issue, any one can access to your data!
 You can use iptables as well.
 </div>

+## Memory Usage

+A ssdb-server may consume up to this many memory(in MB):

+	cache_size + write_buffer_size * 66 + 32

+You can tune the configuration the limit the memory usage of a ssdb-server instance.

+---

 ## Master-Slave

 ### \#server 1